zilliztech/zdoc/versioned_docs/version-byoc/tutorials/account-and-security/security/set-up-whitelist.md

 Ensure the following prerequisites are met before proceeding:

-- You have signed up for Zilliz Cloud.
-For information on how to register an account, see [Register with Zilliz Cloud](./register-with-zilliz-cloud).

 - You are the owner of the organization or project in which you want to set up a whitelist.
 For information on roles and permissions, see [A Panorama View](./a-panorama-view).

 ## Procedure{#procedure}